2019 El Paso Walmart shooting: Legal proceedings

 The arrest warrant affidavit says Crusius waived his Miranda rights, confessed to detectives that he was the shooter, and admitted that he targeted "Mexicans" during the attack.
 Multiple investigations and jurisdictions were involved with the case.
 FBI officials in El Paso served multiple warrants in the Dallas area and interviewed acquaintances of Crusius in Dallas and San Antonio.

-Federal charges

 On February 6, 2020, Crusius was charged with 90 federal charges: 22 counts of committing a hate crime resulting in death, 22 counts of use of a firearm to commit murder, 23 counts of a hate crime involving an attempt to kill, and 23 counts of use of a firearm during a crime.
+He was also indicted on state capital murder charges by a Texas grand jury on September 12, 2019.
+He pleaded not guilty to capital murder charges at his arraignment on October 10, 2019, at the El Paso County Courthouse.
 Crusius waived his federal bond hearing on February 12, 2020, during his first federal court appearance.
+On April 28, 2020, a new capital murder charge was sought after the death of a twenty-third victim.
 On July 23, 2020, Crusius entered a plea of not-guilty to federal charges.
 He also waived his arraignment on those charges.

+The trial was delayed due to the COVID-19 pandemic and the large volume of evidence.
 In July 2020, the federal court granted a defense motion for more time to investigate "a number of 'red-flag' mitigation themes" as federal prosecutors decided whether to seek a death sentence.
 In the motion, the defense said that Crusius had "severe" lifelong neurological and mental disabilities; that he was treated with antipsychotic medication after his arrest; and that he was in a "psychotic state" when arrested.

-The trial was delayed due to the COVID-19 pandemic and the large volume of evidence.
 At a February 2022 hearing, the defense team requested a trial start date of March 2025 or later, while federal prosecutors asked for a June 2023 trial date.
 Defense attorneys said they needed more time to comb through 1.76 million files and 763 gigabytes of video obtained through the discovery process, and told U.S. District Judge David C. Guaderrama that the defense might raise an insanity defense.
-In January 2023, federal prosecutors declined to seek the death penalty for Crusius.
-On February 8, 2023, Crusius pleaded guilty to 90 federal murder and hate crime charges.
-Before sentencing, when asked if he felt remorse, he nodded.
-On July 7, 2023, Crusius was sentenced to 90 consecutive life sentences.
+In January 2023, federal prosecutors declined to seek the death penalty for Crusius; state prosecutors did the same in 2025.